Philip L. Dobereiner. CDV Photographer in Caledonia from 1864 -1885

 The article included a small grainy photo of a building on the South Eastern corner of Argyle and Caithness.
 You can see a large banner across the top of the building that reads PHOTOGRAPH GALLERY.

-This is Philip Dobereiners second studio.
+This is Philip Dobereiners second studio in Caledonia.
 A two story building on the eastern Corner of Caithness and Argyle.
 Again, his studio was on the 2nd floor.
-Now with two corner windows windows facing west & North he had the light of day from noon to sundown, and away from the ever present dust from the traffic on the dirt roads.
+Now with two corner windows facing west & North, he had the light of day from noon to sundown; and away from the ever present dust from the traffic on the dirt roads.

 According to this advertisement dated Oct 23, 1876, he bought the building.